dyne/tomb/README.md

    // Steganography:
-   bury    hide a KEY inside a JPEG image (for use with -k) exhume  extract a KEY from a JPEG image (prints to stout)
+   bury    hide a KEY inside a JPEG image (for use with -k) exhume  extract a KEY from a JPEG image (prints to stdout)

   Options:

-   -s     size of the tomb file when creating/resizing one (in MB) -k     path to the key to be used ('-k -' to read from stdin) -n     don't process the hooks found in tomb
+   -s     size of the tomb file when creating/resizing one (in MiB) -k     path to the key to be used ('-k -' to read from stdin) -n     don't process the hooks found in tomb
-   -o     mount options used to open (default: rw,noatime,nodev) -f     force operation (i.e. even if swap is active) --kdf  generate passwords armored against dictionary attacks
+   -o     options passed to commands: open, lock, forge (see man) -f     force operation (i.e. even if swap is active) -g     use a GnuPG key to encrypt a tomb key
+   -r     provide GnuPG recipients (separated by coma) -R     provide GnuPG hidden recipients (separated by coma) --kdf  forge keys armored against dictionary attacks

    -h     print this help
    -v     print version, license and list of available ciphers